Florent2/migrate-well/README.md

 migrate-well
 ============

 migrate-well is a very simple gem for Rails 3.
-It adds a rake task `db:migrate:well` that runs `rake db:migrate`, `rake db:migrate:redo`, `rake db:test:prepare` and `annotate`.
+It adds a rake task `db:migrate:well` that runs `rake db:migrate`, `rake db:migrate:redo`, `rake db:test:prepare` and `annotate` (only if the annotate gem is installed).

 It has been tested with Rails 3.0.3.